crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Evocations
   This skill lets you use wands much more effectively, in terms of both damage and precision.
-Furthermore, with high Evocations, you can easily deduce the number of charges in a wand through usage.
 Similarly, various other items that have evocable powers work better for characters trained in this skill.

   Invocations and Evocations can increase your maximum magical reserves, although both have a smaller effect than Spellcasting in this regard.
 The